Cloud server configurations

 — local disk size in GB.
 To create a flavor with a network disk, the value must be zero; <flavor_name>

 — flavor name.
-It must be unique and not coincide with the names of previously deleted flavors.
-The list of existing flavors can be viewed usingopenstack flavor list
+Must be unique and not match the names of previously deleted flavors.
+The list of existing flavors can be viewed with the help ofopenstack flavor list

 Example of creating a flavor with 1 vCPU, 1 GB RAM, local disk size of 5 GB: